 When it comes to Home Economy, are we careful with the money our husbands work hard to earn?
 Do we do our best to be frugal in the management of our household finances?
 We don't need to be perfect.
 But we DO need to address our finances and household accounts in a open, confiding way with our husbands.
 Sound financial decisions require communication and work!

 Lately my husband and I have been working through *Dave Ramsey's Financial Peace University.
-Though we have rarely had "knock-down, drag-out" fights over finances, we have not been very communicative about our finances, either.
+Though we have rarely had actual fights over finances, but we have not been very communicative about our finances, either.
 Money management has not been our strength!
 My husband and I are finding this program to be very helpful in creating an open dialogue about money between the two of us.
 We're just beginning, but I feel good about facing what has been an uncomfortable issue for us both.

 There are other programs out there; the method is not important.
 What IS important is having a plan that both husbands and wives can agree on and implement.